m0rph03nix/scara_cpe_4students/README.md

 # scara_cpe

 ## Description
 Scara_cpe is a little robot arm designed by Raphael Leber.
-This robot had been designed for educationnal purposes.
+This robot had been created for educationnal purposes.
 It is used in practical work in the engineering school CPE LYON, France.

 The packages are described as follows :
 - scara_cpe_description :